quantumlib/qsim/docs/cirq_interface.md

 `QSimhSimulator` uses a hybrid Schrödinger-Feynman simulator.
-This limits it to returning amplitudes for specific output bitstrings, but raises its upper bound on number of qubits simulated (50+ qubits, depending on depth).
+This limits it to returning amplitudes for specific output bitstrings, but raises its upper bound on number of qubits simulated (50+ qubits, depending on circuit depth).

 To acquire amplitudes for all output bitstrings of length 2:
 ```